ScrappyCocco/PlanetCoasterXMLMerge/README.md

 To execute this program you need Java, you can download Java [from here](https://www.java.com/download/).

-If you want to re-compile the program, you need the JDK, you can download it [from here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
+If you want to re-compile the program, you need the JDK, you can download it [from here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and also Maven, you can get it [from here](https://maven.apache.org).

 **All the code documentation of the program is available as Javadoc**, you can read it [here](https://scrappycocco.github.io/PlanetCoasterXMLMerge/).

-To run the program you can re-compile it and execute it with those 2 commands in your terminal from src folder:
+To run the program you can re-compile it and package it with those 2 commands in your terminal:

 ```
-javac -cp "libs\guava-23.0.jar;libs\json-simple-1.1.1.jar;" PlanetCoasterXML\*.java
-java -cp "libs\guava-23.0.jar;libs\json-simple-1.1.1.jar;."
-PlanetCoasterXML.Window
+mvn compile
+mvn package
 ```

-(Remember that on unix-like systems the `;` in the classpath become `:`, and path separator `\` become `/`)

-If you are using Windows, you need "Java" in the PATH to use it from the command prompt, see it how [clicking here](https://goo.gl/iX4ZN7).

-Otherwise you can download (and execute) the .jar or the .exe file [from here](out/artifacts/Final_Jar/).
+(The project build has been moved to Maven, if you want to build it with JDK you'll need the jars files listed in "Build using" and to use the classpath.
+Considering how easy is to build with Maven, i suggest you to use it if you want to recompile the program.)

 ### Download the program